Skip to Content

 Saturday 30th of July 2022

 Hi Gail, if you are renting a car for a part of your journey, it's always best to do that in the bigger cities/airports.
 There's much more offer and the prices will be lower.
 So you could best rent a car in Florence.
-Check this website for car rental offers.
 I think you'll find some car rental options in the city, but Florence airport is also very close by and can be easily reached by tram from the city center in about 15 minutes.
 So you could also rent a car from the airport.
 It's usually cheapest to return the car to the same place, but I'm sure you could return it to Rome as well - check various options and see what works best for you.

 Yonit